nfragiskatos/BottleBuddy/PRIVACY_POLICY.md

 Welcome to the Bottle Buddy app!

-Bottle Buddy is an open source Android developed by [Nicholas Fragiskatos](https://www.linkedin.com/in/nicholasfragiskatos/).
+Bottle Buddy is an open source Android app developed by [Nicholas Fragiskatos](https://www.linkedin.com/in/nicholasfragiskatos/).

 The source code is publicly available on [GitHub](https://github.com/nfragiskatos/BottleBuddy) and lives under the GNU General Public License v3.0.